-NASA and SpaceX are investigating spacecraft parachutes but say safety is not a concern
+NASA and SpaceX investigate spacecraft parachutes but say safety is not a concern

 The issue poses no danger to the astronauts who are now on the space station and scheduled to return in April, NASA and SpaceX said.
 The system is also designed to land safely if only three of the parachutes deploy.
-But they said they want to do everything they can to ensure that the system is as safe and robust as possible.
+But they said they want to do everything they can to ensure the system is as safe and robust as possible.

 “We're going to go back and double check to see if we can understand some more of the finer points of how these ships operate and work,” said Bill Gerstenmaier, SpaceX’s vice president for build and flight reliability.
 “But it's not a safety concern.
 It's not an issue for the crew.
 There's no modifications required on orbit.
 This is more of a learning exercise of how we can improve our design and engineering understanding of parachute operation.”